 Since then I’ve written several horror novels under that pen name and a ridiculous amount of informative and fun blog posts, reviews, and roundups.
 You’ll note that the site has a slight western feel to it & that’s because I grew up reading second-hand westerns I’d found whilst out with my grandparents.
 I love westerns almost as much as horror and when the two are combined well, I’m in my happy place.

 Get my most recent K.T.
-McQueen novel from Amazon
+McQueen novels from Amazon

 Moon began as a CryptTV/Inkshares novel competition entry, became a script when it felt more like a movie, winged its way stateside to a consultant whose notes hugely improved the story, and when the script was about as done as I could get it I entered it into its first competition and re-wrote it as a novella.
 With some great feedback from the beta readers.
 Moon is available to reviewers for free, just get in touch via the contact form on the right of the page.
 The script is also available to those interested in the movie side of it.